ACTION (U.S. government agency): Formation

+Cartoonist Johnny Hart created a series of animated public service announcements featuring his B.C. comic strip characters to promote ACTION.

+Fate

 ACTION's responsibility for SCORE and ACE terminated in 1976.

 In addition, the Senior Companions program was established in ACTION in 1973.
 Foster Grandparents, RSVP, and Senior Companions were later merged into the Senior Corps.

 The Peace Corps was separated from ACTION in 1982.

 The NSVP was redesignated National Center for Service Learning in 1980, and terminated and superseded by Student Community Service Projects in 1987.

 ACTION's functions, and the Commission on National and Community Service, were ordered transferred to the newly established Corporation for National and Community Service (CNCS) no later than March 22, 1995, by Section 203 of the National and Community Service Trust Act of 1993 (107 Stat.
 892), September 21, 1993.
 AmeriCorps, which includes VISTA, and Senior Corps are programs of the CNCS.

 ACTION was abolished by Presidential Proclamation 6662, April 4, 1994 (3 CFR, 1994 ed., 22).
 See 362.1.